Wirebin/game-review-site/README.md

 DATABASE_URL=local-database-address
 SECRET_KEY=your-secret-key
 ```
-Remember to replace the template values with your own.
+&nbsp;&nbsp;&nbsp;&nbsp;Remember to replace the template values with your own.

 3. Please also run the following on the root folder.
 It will add premade data to the database tables so that you don't need to do all of the hard work.
 The website will look quite empty without it: